niamh-d/niamh-d/README.md

 # Hi there 👋 Salut!
 Tere!
 Moi!

+*"a fun person to have around. tl;dr version: a cool kid with tons of street cred, respect"* – Fellow //kood Sprint 19 sprinter, Jan 2026

 🙋‍♀️ My name is Niamh (pronounced 'nee-uv').

 👩‍💻 I am a software developer with skills in fullstack web dev, QA automation, and game dev with Godot and Unity.